Expert Contributor: Maya Transoloski

 1. Incline

-When you choose a treadmill, you at least want one level of incline if you can find two or more at this price point, even better.
-We’re not going to find a power-adjustable incline in the under 400.
-Still, 3 levels of manual are ideal for an entry-level treadmill
+When you choose a treadmill, you at least need a few levels of incline if you can find more at this price point, even better.
+If you’re really lucky you might find a power-adjustable incline in the under $500.
+But make sure they haven’t comprised on the other treadmill features so they could include a power adjustable incline.

 An incline cardio session is going to tone the muscles much faster, improving quads, hamstrings, glutes, and also ankle strength.
 A higher incline tones muscles and burns calories 5 times quicker for fast fat loss.